albertopeam/clean-architecture/README.md

 }
 ```

 There are a couple of test cases that cover all equivalence classes.
+The first one covers nil content(else branch of the *run* method for *Sample* class) and the second covers the not nil content.

 ```swift
 import XCTest